2019 Earth Month Features

-VAIPL is featuring solar faith communities and congregations across the Commonwealth all summer long.
-While we lift up and celebrate faith communities that have already gone solar, we hope you and your community will be inspired and informed by their journeys!
+To celebrate Earth Month, VAIPL is featuring faith communities and congregations across the Commonwealth leading up to Earth Day.
+While we lift up and celebrate the awesome efforts of these faith communities, we hope you and your community will be inspired and informed by their journeys!
 These features will be included in our e-newsletter running from mid-March through Earth Day because of all of the stories we want to share.